crescentflare/AppConfigSwift/README.md

 ### Example

 The provided example shows how to set up a configuration model, define configuration settings and launch the configuration tool.
-It also includes a demo of using global settings.
+It also includes a demo of using global settings and a custom logging tool.

 ### Status